Petar Kružić

-Petar Kružić (16 October 1491 – 12 March 1537) was a Croatian knez, captain, soldier and defender of Klis, and the captain of Senj.
+Petar Kružić (cca.
+1490 – 12 March 1537) was a Croatian captain and knez of Klis, captain of Senj, and knez of Lupoglav.

-In the early 16th century Petar Kružić (knez of Klis) defended the Klis Fortress against Turkish invasion.
+In the early 16th century, Kružić defended the Fortress of Klis against Ottoman invasion.
 He died in 1537 trying to break yet another siege by the Ottomans.
-After his death, the Klis defenders agreed to give the fortress to the Ottomans in exchange for their women, children and their own lives.
+After his death, the Klis defenders moved to Senj, continuing to act as Uskoks.
 In this way, the Ottomans finally conquered the Klis Fortress after almost two and a half decades of its successful defense.

 Origin

-He was a native of Krug in Nebljuh, a district of the same-titled tribe in the župa of Lapac in Lika.
+His birth date is unknown, usually considered to have been born around 1490.
+He was of lower nobility origin from Krug in Nebljuh, a district of the same-titled tribe in the župa of Lapac in Lika.
 However, later chroniclers, and historians, mostly for local patriotic reasons, tried to appropriate and present him as one of their countrymen because he enjoyed incredible popularity as an anti-Ottoman fighter, especially in the areas from which Klis defenders came (Poljica).

 Military career

+His early activity is unknown.
+He joined the defending forces of Klis Fortress in 1513.
+For some time he was in captivity in Bosnia.

-He began his military career in 1513 when he joined the defending forces of Klis Fortress.
-In around 1518 or 1519 he was promoted to captain of the Klis Fortress by the ban Petar Berislavić.
-In 1521 he was named the Captain of Senj together with Grgur Orlović who was named co-captain of Klis.
-They were active at those duties together until the Battle of Mohács when Orlović died in battle against the Turks.
+By 1520 he was promoted to captain of the Klis Fortress.
+He participated in a winning battle against Ottoman forces at Plješivica, but his decision not to aid the Croatian ban Petar Berislavić resulted in ban's death.
+Soon, king Louis II of Hungary proclaimed Kružić as comes of Klis.
+In 1522 he was named the Captain of Senj together with Grgur Orlovčić who was named co-captain of Klis.
+They were active at those duties together until the Battle of Mohács (1526) when Orlovčić died in battle.

-In February 1524 Turkish captain Mustafa laid a siege on Klis Fortress with around 3000 men.
-The fort managed to hold off the invasion for over two months, while Kružić went to Senj just days before the siege and gathered an army of 1500 foot soldiers, 60 cavalry, and 40 ships to flank the Turkish army.
-He arrived at the town of Solin the night of 10 April from where they launched an attack on the Turks, destroying their army.
-For this achievement he was rewarded with the castle Breznica by the King of Hungary Louis II.
+In July 1523, he went on a military excursion from Klis, but was defeated and injured.
+In February 1524, Ottoman captain Mustafa laid a siege on Klis Fortress with around 3000 men.
+The fort managed to hold off the invasion for over two months, while Kružić went to Senj just days before the siege and gathered an army of 1500 foot soldiers, 60 cavalry, and 40 ships to flank the Ottoman army.
+He arrived at the town of Solin the night of 10 April from where they launched an attack on the Ottoman forces, destroying their army.
+For this achievement, he was rewarded with the castle Brezovica by the king Louis II.
+In the next year, he helped Christoph Frankopan bring aid to the Walled city of Jajce.

+King Ferdinand I's lack of measures and financial help for the soldiers (aside gifted Lupoglav Castle in Istria in 1527) resulted in protest of Kružić, resigning from the position of the captain of Senj in 1529, and became dedicated to the protection of Klis, using Lupoglav as his headquarters, and Lovran as naval base, proclaiming himself as comes Clissii et Lupoglavi.
+During his time arrived new Croatian settlers in Lupoglav.
+In 1530 went to pilgrimage to Basilica della Santa Casa in Loreto.